ipgmvq/nodeweightedbudget/README.md

 # Overview

 The package helps find an optimal rooted tree in an undirected vertex-weighted graph, which maximizes the total prize given a budget constraint.
-The algorithm is inspired by the 2018 publication by Bateni MH, Hajiaghayi MT, Liaghat V (doi: 10.1137/15M102695X).
+The algorithm is loosely inspired by the 2018 publication by Bateni MH, Hajiaghayi MT, Liaghat V (doi: 10.1137/15M102695X).
 The code first finds the "shortest" vertex-weighted rooted tree and then trims its zero-prize and lowest value leaves until its total cost fits the budget.

 # Sample graph